Application Questions

 What should I do after receiving the funds for my project?

-As the SEP Recipient, once you receive your funds, you can start work on your project.
-You will need to report back to the Violator with status updates of your project.
+As the SEP Recipient, once you receive your funds you can start work on your project.
+You will need to report back to the Violator with status updates for your project.
 The Violator is responsible for reporting back on the project status to the District.

 What should I do after my project is completed?